Accounting Bachelor’s Degree

 What Kind of Careers Can I Pursue with a Bachelor’s in Accounting?

 The first career that comes to mind, naturally, is accountant.
-According to the U.S. Bureau of Labor Statistics (BLS), the number of accountanting and auditing jobs is expected to increase by 16% between 2010 and 2020; the BLS adds that the median annual salary for accountants and auditors was $61,690 in May 2010.
-If you become designated as a CPA (Certified Public Accountant) it will make you much more desirable for future employers and generally will earn you a higher salary.
-(For more information on earning this designation, visit our Certified Public Accountant page).
+According to the U.S. Bureau of Labor Statistics (BLS), the number of accounting and auditing jobs is expected to increase by 6% between 2023 and 2033.
+The BLS adds that the median annual salary for accountants and auditors was $79,880 per year as of 2023.
+Earning the CPA (Certified Public Accountant) designation makes you more desirable for future employers and generally leads to higher salaries.
+(For more information, visit our Certified Public Accountant page).

 Accountants work in a variety of intriguing industries, including: